 Before you start

-You can start from the video recording to get answers to most common questions.
+You can start from the video recording to get answers to the most common questions.

 As a quick recap, Apple’s iOS 15 update will have three major components that affect email marketing: